tini5000/Photos-in-Toronto/README.md

 For each photo returned, a marker on the map is placed.
 An info window to the marker that shows the photo and more details about the photo when the user clicks on the marker is added.
+The app is built from scratch using html5, css3, javascript, jquery and ajax.